 View Sections

 This is an introductory course in psychopathology or the scientific study of mental health disorders.
-The course includes definitions, theories and classification of abnormal behavior.
-Content focuses on symptoms, classification, prevalence, etiology, and treatment of mental health disorders, including mood, anxiety, eating, schizophrenia spectrum, substance use and personality disorders.
-Prerequisite: Psych 100B.
+The course will include definitions, theories, and classification of Psychpathological behavior.
+Content will focus on symptoms, classification, prevalence, etiology, and treatment of mental health disorders, including mood, anxiety, eating, schizophrenia spectrum, substance use, and personality disorders.
+PREREQ: Psych 100B.

 Same as L33 Psych 354